-• To contribute, you must sign the Canonical contributor license agreement
+· To contribute to cloud-init, you must sign the Canonical contributor license agreement

-If you have already signed it as an individual, your Launchpad user will be listed in the contributor-agreement-canonical group.
-Unfortunately there is no easy way to check if an organization or company you are doing work for has signed.
-If you are unsure or have questions, email Scott Moser or ping smoser in #cloud-init channel via freenode.
+- If you have already signed it as an individual, your Launchpad user will be listed in the contributoragreement-canonical group.
+(Unfortunately there is no easy way to check if an organization or company you are doing work for has signed.) - When signing it: - \ ensure that you fill in the GitHub username field. - \ when prompted for 'Project contact' or 'Canonical Project Manager', enter 'Rick Harding'. - If your company has signed the CLA for you, please contact us to help in verifying which Launch-pad/GitHub accounts are associated with the company. - For any questions or help with the process, please email Rick Harding with the subject, "Cloud-Init CLA" - You also may contact user rick\h in the #cloud-init channel on the Freenode IRC network. - Configure git with your email and name for commit messages.

-When prompted for 'Project contact' or 'Canonical Project Manager' enter 'Scott Moser'.

-• Configure git with your email and name for commit messages.